 The change in groundwater storage from the hydrologic inventory reflects the difference between inflow and outflow for a period of time.
 Typically, this change in storage is compared to a change in storage computed from groundwater contours, cross-checking the results of each.
-Storage changes from groundwater contours are typically calculated by measuring change in groundwater elevation and multiplying that change by a storage factor.
-The TG's current understanding of confining conditions within the NMMA precludes calculating change in groundwater storage from groundwater contours at this time for the management area.
+Storage changes from groundwater contours are typically calculated by measuring change in groundwater elevation and multiplying that change by a storage factor (i.e., the specific yield of aquifer sediments), and the aquifer area.
+The TG's current understanding of conditions within the NMMA precludes calculating change in groundwater storage from groundwater contours at this time for the management area.